simplepayment/simplepayment.github.io/index.md

 # General Flow

 1. Create a payment order to get a transaction id in return
-2. redirect to a specified url or pass the transaction id into sdk
+2. Redirect to a specified url or pass the transaction id into sdk
 3. User complete the payment according to the instructions
-4. Redirect user to your page.
+4. Payment notification will be sent
-4. Payment notification will be sent if the charging is successful
+5. Redirect user to your page.

 <img src="images/SimpleSequence.png" alt="Flow" class="inline"/>